 Got your friend?
 Okay, let’s get into it.

-Step 3: Run the measuring tape from the middle of the horse’s chest at the point where the bottom of you horse’s neck meets his or her chest.
+Step 3: Run the measuring tape from the middle of the horse’s chest at the point where the bottom of your horse’s neck meets his or her chest.
 Run the tape over the widest part of your horse’s left shoulder and pass it to your helper.

-Step 5: Note this measurement.
+Step 5: Write this horse measurement down.

 Step 6 (For 1 person): If you do not have a helper, simply follow the same guidelines but reach as far as you can yourself and place your finger there.
 Note that measurement and then bring the beginning of the tape measure there and reach the middle of the tail.
-Add up the measurements to get your total.

 Regardless of what make you get, unless your measurement falls precisely on a size, you want to go ONE UP to the closest available size.

 If you are planning on layering the blanket with another blanket or draping it over a saddle (a dress sheet) for competition arenas, then you want to go a size higher.

 Note that some companies will have sheets that run slightly big or small, just like people’s clothing brands.
 But this measuring technique will get you very close to most of their measurements.